 Online and Hybrid Teaching

-Courses designated as fully online for Fall 2020 will have no requirements for on-campus or face-to-face sessions, but faculty may choose between offering either a synchronous or asynchronous course.
+Courses designated as fully online for Spring 2021 will have no requirements for on-campus or face-to-face sessions, but faculty may choose between offering either a synchronous or asynchronous course.
 There are strengths to both synchronous and asynchronous environments and we would encourage you to take a look at “Synchronous vs Asynchronous Learning: Which is Right for Your Learners?” by Caroline Lawless at LearnUpon to consider which would be most appropriate for your specific courses.
 If you have questions or are unsure of which method would work best for you, the CITL team would be happy to visit with you in more detail to determine which might be more advantageous.

 The following resources are intended for faculty who will be teaching completely online.